Caso-source/caso-source.github.io/TryHackMe/skynet.md

 ![](pictures/webmail-skynet.png)

-There are two emails with AI lingo in them one being binary and the other ASCII but they both have the same infoormation.
+There are two emails with AI lingo in them one being binary and the other ASCII but they both have the same information.
 It's pretty much useless information but you can find more out about it here: https://www.dailydot.com/debug/facebook-ai-invent-language/